qrichert/moontool/README.md

 It is C code, but can be used as-is in C++ projects.

-If in doubt, take a look at how the demo is built in the [`Makefile`](./Makefile).
+If in doubt, take a look at how the CLI is built in the [`Makefile`](./Makefile).

-## Demo
+## CLI

 This version includes functions that print out info about the Moon in a way similar to the original program.

-The demo does just that.
+The CLI does just that.

 Run `make` and execute the resulting `moontool` program in the `build/` directory.